Year 7, 8, 9 (KS3)

 Please see the link below for guidance on login details.

-Teachers will make it clear how they wish to receive work.
-Most teachers will want it emailed to them so they can give comments and feedback.
-Some teachers will ask for it to be submitted via Show My Homework.
+For KS3, bring the work to the first lesson back after the self-isolation period has finished.
+For KS4, teachers will make it clear how they wish to receive work.
+Most KS4 teachers will want it either uploaded to Satchel:One or emailed to them so they can give comments and feedback.
 If you are unsure then either email the teacher directly or you can message them directly on Show My Homework.
-Pupils must email teachers using their school email account.
+Students must email teachers using their school email account.
 For safeguarding reasons, teachers cannot respond to emails sent on personal email accounts.

 Please note that some tasks (such as tests and quizzes) will be self-marking so results will be given immediately.